Open Access Author Fund (OAAF) Pilot Program

 The OAAF Committee represents all WVU research constituencies and is a mix of teaching faculty and librarians from across the Downtown, Evansdale, and Health Sciences campuses.
 Current members are:

 Vagner Benedito, Davis College, Division of Plant & Soil Sciences

 Peter Giacobbi, College of Physical Activity and Sport Sciences, Joint Appointment School of Public Health

 Jason Manning, Department of Sociology and Anthropology

-At some time in the future and as an added service, the Libraries will deposit a copy of funded articles in the WVU Libraries’ institutional repository, wvuScholar.
-The placement of an article in the repository helps to build the collection of WVU–authored publications, supports the self-archiving arm of the open access movement, and gives the article an added element of preservation and discoverability.
+As an added service, the Libraries will deposit a copy of funded articles in the Research Repository @ WVU.
+The placement of an article in this institutional repository helps to build the collection of WVU–authored publications, supports the self-archiving arm of the open access movement, and gives the article an added element of preservation and discoverability.